Skip to main content

 Why frozen?

-Immutability guarantees that no node can accidentally modify a shared dependency during a turn.
+Immutability guarantees that no stage can accidentally modify a shared dependency during a turn.
 The slots=True flag reduces memory overhead.
 Both are free correctness wins.

 Key files